Quantum Tokens for Digital Signatures: Security in the Oracle Model

 Here\footnote{The fidelity between a mixed state and a pure state is $F(\rho,\ket{\psi})=\sqrt{\bra{\psi}\rho\ket{\psi}}$.
 The above definition is a natural extension to the distance between a mixed state and a subspace.} $F(\rho,G) = \max_{\ket{\psi} \in G} \sqrt{\bra{\psi} \rho \ket{\psi}}$.
 Note that $F(\rho,G)^{2}=\max_{\ket{\psi} \in G} \tr(\ketbra{\psi} \rho) \leq \tr(\Pi_{G} \rho)$.

 Equipped with this tool, we now reduce security against exponentially small success probability to security against constant success probability.

 \begin{corollary} Let $1/\epsilon=o\left(2^{n/2}\right)$.
-Given one copy of $\ket{A}$ and oracle access to $U_{A^{*}}$, a counterfeiter needs $\Omega\left(\sqrt{\epsilon} 2^{n/4}\right)$ queries to prepare a state $\rho$ such that $\tr(\Pi_{C(A)}\rho) \geq \epsilon$ for all $A$. \end{corollary} \begin{proof} Suppose we have a counterfeiter $C$ that, on input $\ket{A}$, makes $T=o\left(\sqrt{\epsilon} 2^{n/4}\right)$ queries and produces a pair $(a,b)\in\Lambda(A)$ with probability at least $\epsilon$.
+Given one copy of $\ket{A}$ and oracle access to $U_{A^{*}}$, a counterfeiter needs $\Omega\left(\sqrt{\epsilon} 2^{n/4}\right)$ queries to prepare a state $\rho$ such that $\tr(\Pi_{C(A)}\rho) \geq \epsilon$ for all $A \in S(n)$. \end{corollary} \begin{proof} Suppose we have a counterfeiter $C$ that, on input $\ket{A}$, makes $T=o\left(\sqrt{\epsilon} 2^{n/4}\right)$ queries and produces a pair $(a,b)\in\Lambda(A)$ with probability at least $\epsilon$.
 We will construct another counterfeiter $C'$ which violates Theorem~\ref{thm:bounded-error-counterfeiting} by producing a pair $(a,b)\in\Lambda(A)$ with probability $0.99$.

 If the success probability was exactly $\epsilon$, we could have used amplitude amplification.
 The problem, which is the same problem Aaronson and Christiano had to deal with, is the so called souffl\'e problem ~\cite{brassard07searching} of amplitude amplification (and also Grover search): the algorithm must run (the souffl\'e must be in the oven) just for the right time.
 This can be easily circumvented if $\ket{Init}$ can be prepared free of charge -- which is \emph{not} our case.
 Algorithms which do not have this property are called \emph{fixed point quantum search}.
 Previously, the fixed point quantum search algorithms~\cite{tulsi06new,chakraborty05bounds} lost their quantum speedup, though they had an exponential convergence.
-Aaronson and Christiano constructed an algorithm which has the quadratic speedup but looses the exponential convergence.\onote{Next version: Recently, Yoder, Low and Chuang~\cite{yoder14fixed} designed an algorithm with both of these advantages, i.e. quadratic speedup and exponential convergence.
+Aaronson and Christiano constructed an algorithm which has the quadratic speedup but loses the exponential convergence.

-The exponential convergence is irrelevant for our needs, so we use Aaronson and Christiano's algorithm, which achieves the bounds described in \ref{thm:fixed_point_search}.Double check that \cite{yoder14fixed} has a quadratic speedup and exponential convergence, as claimed.
-From the writeup, it doesn't seem to have exponential convergence, just a tunable parameter so that the error is below some constant error.}

 Specifically, we apply Theorem~\ref{thm:fixed_point_search} with $\ket{init}=\ket{\psi_f^A}$, the final state of the counterfeiter $C$ when run on $A$, and $G$ being the subspace spanned by the computational basis states of the algorithm that contain outputs in $\Lambda(A)$: that is, states of the form $\ket{c,p,x}\ket{s}_W\ket{a}\ket{b}$ with $(a,b)\in\Lambda(A)$.
 We note that $U_{G}$ can be implemented using two queries to $U_{A^{*}}$.
 Implementing the operator $I - 2\ketbra{A}$ can be done using one query to $U_{A}$ and one query $U_{A^{\perp}}$, as shown by Aaronson and Christiano (more details can also be found in Section~\ref{sec:AC_overview}).
 Since $\ket{\psi_{init}^A}$ contains only the state $\ket{A}$ plus some blank registers, we can also implement the operator $I-2\ketbra{\psi_{init}^A}$ in this way.
 Therefore $U_{Init}$ can be implemented using one call for $C$, one call for $C^{\dagger}$, and two calls for $U_{A^{*}}$: